 Praxis Score Report.
 An official score report reflecting passing scores on the appropriate pedagogical and content-area assessments are required.
 Teacher candidates submit passing scores on the basic skills assessment ONLY for admission into the teacher education program.
-However, teacher education candidates, (BSA, BME, BFA, and BSE) must take the appropriate Praxis II assessments required for licensure in Arkansas.
-Consult with your advisor to confirm the appropriate Praxis II exams:
+However, teacher education candidates, (BSA, BME, BFA, and BSE) must take the appropriate assessments required for licensure in Arkansas.
+Consult with your advisor to confirm the appropriate pedagogical competence:

-1. Principles of Learning and Teaching and 2.
-Specific subject area test(s).
+1. edTPA or Principles of Learning and Teaching and 2. the appropriate Praxis II content specific subject area test(s).
 Registration is available on the ETS website, www.ets.org.
 Registration cutoff dates do exist and students are urged to register for the Praxis II assessments early during the semester of their last enrollment period (see Arkansas State University Praxis II Information Chart on pages 50-52, Appendix G).
 Students must access test scores via your Praxis account.
 This service is free of charge.
 Online score reports will be available to view, print, and download for one calendar year from the score reporting date.
 After one year, the score report will no longer be available; therefore, additional score reports will need to be requested for a \$50 fee (per request).